Welcome to TIP!

 Once you are invited to TIP, you are officially a part of the community and no additional action is required!

 However, taking advantage of the exclusive invitation to make TIP Scholars your community is a personal decision.
-If you would like to decline the invitation and join a FIG (now called Natural Science Foundations), please email tipdesk@austin.utexas.edu.
+If you would like to decline the invitation and join a FIG (now called CNS Foundations), please email tipdesk@austin.utexas.edu.

 What is the difference between TIP and a FIG?

-Both TIP and FIGs (also referred to as Natural Science Foundations) are small cornerstone communities focused on building student connections within the College of Natural Sciences.
+Both TIP and FIGs (now called CNS Foundations) are small cornerstone communities focused on building student connections within the College of Natural Sciences.
 However, TIP offers additional academic and community support to students throughout their first two years.

 What is expected of me as a TIP Scholar?